ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Measuring Debt The Debt Inventory

-Unlike with a mortgage or car loan, There'sno website you can visit that will give you a statement of your exact amount of tech debt and remaining payments.
+Unlike with a mortgage or car loan, There's no website you can visit that will give you a statement of your exact amount of tech debt and remaining payments.
 Some forms of debt can be measured quantitatively, but most of the analysis is qualitative.
 For healthy and responsible debt management at scale, I recommend a debt inventory survey.

 The survey should be taken at regular intervals.
 Somewhere from one to four times per year, do a sober analysis across the varying kinds of debt, producing an honest assessment of where the team is operating.
 Don't take the survey independently; rather, do so in collaboration with other engineers on the team who are working in the code every day and interacting with the debt on a regular basis.